iKAN2025/Nighthawk-Pages/_posts/2023-04-16-Data-Structures-Writeup.md

 - Success

-Update page before new user is create
+Update page before new user is created

 ![Alt text](/Nighthawk-Pages/images/beforepost.png)
  User is registered, response data is shown  in JSON (user.read() is returned, diary, sleep, and exercise are empty because those fields haven't been entered yet)